FindMySchool LogoFindMySchool

 Morning drop off has a simple rhythm here: pupils line up by class at 08:50, and the day begins with a daily “wake and shake” before lessons get going.
 That routine suits a small primary where everyone is expected to be ready to learn, and where calm standards matter.

 Academic results add weight to the impression.
-In 2024, 79% of pupils met the expected standard in reading, writing and maths combined, well above the England average of 62%.
-At the higher standard, 34% reached greater depth in reading, writing and maths, compared with 8% across England.
-That is the kind of profile families notice when they are weighing rural primaries with mixed age classes and limited cohort sizes.
+In the 2024-25 / 2025 dataset, 100% of pupils met the expected standard in reading, writing and maths combined, with 30% reaching the higher standard.
+That is the kind of profile families notice when they are weighing rural primaries with mixed age classes and limited cohort sizes, although the cohort was only 6 pupils.

 Leadership has also been in focus recently.
 The current headteacher, Anna Dyson, took up post in May 2024, working alongside executive headteacher Neil Bardsley within Rise Multi Academy Trust.